 There may even come a point where it makes sense to shard the data (i.e. move historic quarters or years data over to backup environments for archival usage).

 The best solution will depend on each client’s unique needs.

-- Use my Prune Orders plugin to trash all old orders by selected status to a specified date (removing old failed, pending, cancelled orders).
+This can trash all old failed, pending, cancelled orders by selected status to a specified date.

-- Delete all post meta of old orders that is no longer relevant, manually (i.e. old google analytics meta, address fields, etc.).
-To see the offenders in order of size:
+For example: old order metadata, Google analytics meta, address fields, etc. To see the offenders in order of size: